craftcms/docs/docs/5.x/extend/element-types.md

 `mandatory` here means that the layout element _must_ be present in the field layout, not that a value is required.
 Even if a developer has not customized the field layout, Craft will ensure this layout element is added to the first tab.
 The `TitleField` layout element is mandatory by default, and assumes the title comes from a `title` attribute, so there’s nothing to customize!

+Field layout elements that map to native attributes on your element should be [declared as “safe”](guide:structure-models#safe-attributes) so that they can be mass-assigned by the `elements/save` action.
+If you maintain your own controller, you will need to manually assign each attribute (i.e: `$element->price = Craft::$app->getRequest()->getRequiredBody('price'))`).

 Take a look at the existing [field layout element types](repo:craftcms/cms/blob/5.x/src/fieldlayoutelements) to see which makes the most sense for your attribute.
 Field layout elements that exist only to provide feedback or information should extend <craft5:craft\fieldlayoutelements\BaseUiElement>.

 ::: tip